eu-digital-identity-wallet/eudi-lib-ios-wallet-kit/Sources/EudiWalletKit/EudiWalletKit.docc/IssueDocuments.md

-#  Issue documents
+## Issue document using OpenID4VCI

 The library provides the functionality to issue documents using OpenID4VCI.

-### Overview

 To issue a document
 using this functionality, EudiWallet must be property initialized.
-If ``EudiWallet/userAuthenticationRequired`` is true, user authentication is required.
+If ``userAuthenticationRequired`` is true, user authentication is required.
 The authentication prompt message has localisation key "issue_document".
 After issuing a document, the document data and corresponding private key are stored in the wallet storage.

 ### Issue document by docType

-When the document docType to be issued use the ``EudiWallet/issueDocument(docTypeIdentifier:credentialOptions:keyOptions:promptMessage:)`` method.
+When the document docType to be issued use the `issueDocument(issuerName:docTypeIdentifier:credentialOptions:keyOptions:)` method.

-__Important Notes__:

-- Currently, only mso_mdoc and sd_jwt formats are supported
+* Currently, only mso_mdoc and sd_jwt formats are supported
-- For the 'SecureEnclave' secure area, only ES256 algorithm is supported for signing OpenId4CVI proof of possession of the public/private key pair

 The following example shows how to issue an EUDI Personal ID document using OpenID4VCI: